esa/NIDN/docs/tutorial.rst

 There is some vacumm/free space before the material, and a detector for the reflection just before the material.
 Then the material follows, and a new detector is placed after the material to measure the transmission.
 After the material, there is a layer of vacuum before a PML layer at the end to avoid reflection from the back.

 The transmission signal can be used as is, but the reflection signal contains both the forward-going signal, and the reflected signal.
-Thus, the free space reflection signal (which is just a forward going wave) is substracted from the material reflection signal, to obtain the true reflection signal.
+Thus, the free-space reflection signal (which is just a forward going wave) is substracted from the material reflection signal, to obtain the true reflection signal.
 This is based on the assumption that the forward-going signal is the same for the free-space simulation and the material simulation.

 Parameters to configure